This guidance is intended to support parents and carers in relation to the operational arrangements of Rhondda Cynon Taf schools.

 - Staff and learners who test positive for COVID-19 not attending school.

-- Staff and learners who live with someone who has symptoms or has tested positive for COVID-19 not attending school - unless they are under the age of 18 years or have been fully vaccinated.
+- Fully vaccinated staff and learners aged 18 and above who live with someone who has symptoms or has tested positive for COVID-19 not attending school - unless they themselves have a negative PCR test.

 - Ensuring regular handwashing, social distancing and good respiratory hygiene by promoting the ‘catch it, bin it, kill it’ approach.